Mohibbullah Nadvi: Controversy

 In July 2025, Nadvi faced political and religious criticism after photographs appeared showing Samajwadi Party (SP) leaders, including Akhilesh Yadav and MP Dimple Yadav, inside the Parliament Street Mosque in New Delhi, where he serves as imam.
 According to BJP leaders, the gathering was political and amounted to misuse of the mosque, while SP leaders described it as a social visit.

 Shahabuddin Razvi Barelvi, president of the All India Muslim Jamaat, wrote to Delhi chief minister Rekha Gupta demanding Nadvi’s removal, citing what he described as a violation of the mosque’s sanctity, the entry of persons he called “impure”, and the participation of women despite local restrictions.
 BJP Minority Morcha president Jamal Siddiqui also wrote to the Lok Sabha Speaker seeking Nadvi’s disqualification, alleging that his position as imam constituted an “office of profit” paid by the Delhi Waqf Board, and further alleging that he had hosted tea and snacks for party leaders inside the mosque.

 Separately, All India Imam Association president Sajid Rashidi criticised Nadvi for not objecting to Dimple Yadav’s attire and seating posture, remarks that led to an FIR against Rashidi for what police described as inflammatory and misogynistic comments.
 Nadvi rejected all allegations, stating that the gathering was informal, held ahead of a Parliament session, and intended to brief Akhilesh Yadav and others on the mosque’s history, noting that leaders such as Maulana Azad, Jawaharlal Nehru, Rajendra Prasad, and A. P. J. Abdul Kalam had previously offered prayers there.

+During the Winter Session of Parliament in December 2025, Samajwadi Party MP Mohibbullah Nadvi made a contentious remark in the Lok Sabha.
+Speaking about the Waqf (Amendment) Act and issues affecting the Muslim community, he stated that if what he described as oppression continued, “Muslims might have to do jihad.”
+His comment sparked strong reactions and a political controversy.